Ren0k/Project-Atmospheric-Drag/README.md

 - Airbrake Deployment angle is bugged in KSP; a bug report is filed.
 The bug is actually coded in this script, and if it is fixed in KSP this will have to be adjusted here.
 - Engine Plates are currently bugged in KSP; a bug report for this is filed.
 This is NOT coded into the script, engine plates do not apply their drag cubes.
 You will have to manually enter drag cube values
 - Fairings work by procedural drag cube generation.
 The process KSP uses to do this can not be re-created, and if you use fairings manual values have to be entered.
+A tool is used to guesstimate the values, but it is not too accurate.
 - Cargobay part exclusion can not be determined, you will have to specify which parts are excluded if you have a cargobay fitted.
 - Simple non-stock/modded parts will work; more complex non-stock parts that have different variants and modules might not work
 - You need accurate mach number values; this is determined by the accuracy of the static ambient temperature (SAT) and density, which is not provided by kOS.
 I have added a tool that allows you to obtain accurate SAT's for kerbin, but for other planets you will have to use an estimated value.